Forever Young (Bob Dylan song)

 "Forever Young" is a song by Bob Dylan, recorded in California in November 1973.
-The song first appeared, in two different versions, a slow-pace and a fast-pace, on Dylan's fourteenth studio album Planet Waves.
+The song first appeared, in two different versions, as both slow-pace and fast-pace, on Dylan's fourteenth studio album Planet Waves.

 A demo version of the song, recorded in New York City in June 1973, was included on Dylan's 1985 compilation Biograph.
 In the notes included with that album, Dylan is quoted as saying that he wrote "Forever Young" in Tucson, Arizona, "thinking about" one of his sons and "not wanting to be too sentimental".

 A live version of the song, recorded in Tokyo on 28 February 1978 and included on Dylan's album Bob Dylan at Budokan, was released as a European single in 1979.

 Analysis

 Written as a lullaby for his eldest son Jesse, born in 1966, Dylan's song relates a father's hopes that his child will remain strong and happy.
 It opens with the lines, 'May God bless and keep you always / May your wishes all come true', echoing the priestly blessing from the Book of Numbers, which has lines that begin: 'May the Lord bless you and guard you / May the Lord make His face shed light upon you.'
 Not wishing to sound 'too sentimental', Dylan included two versions of the song on the album Planet Waves, one a lullaby and the other more rock-oriented.

-In notes on "Forever Young" written for the 2007 album Dylan, Bill Flanagan writes that Dylan and the Band 'got together and quickly knocked off an album, Planet Waves, that featured two versions of a blessing from a parent to a child.
+In notes on "Forever Young" written for the 2007 album Dylan, Bill Flanagan writes that Dylan and the Band "got together and quickly knocked off an album, Planet Waves, that featured two versions of a blessing from a parent to a child.
 In the years he was away from stage, Dylan had become a father.
 He had that in common with a good chunk of the audience.
-The song was memorably recited on American television by Howard Cosell when Muhammad Ali won the heavyweight crown for the third time'.
+The song was memorably recited on American television by Howard Cosell when Muhammad Ali won the heavyweight crown for the third time."

+Live performances

+According to his website, Dylan performed the song live 493 times between its live debut in 1974 and its last outing in 2011.
+This includes a duet with Bruce Springsteen at the Concert for the Rock and Roll Hall of Fame in Cleveland, OH in 1995.
+Dylan also performed the song live on the Late Show with David Letterman in 1993.
+Dylan and The Band, who originally recorded the song together for the Planet Waves album, performed "Forever Young" live at The Band's 1976 farewell concert, "The Last Waltz".
+This live performance was included in the concert film The Last Waltz, directed by Martin Scorsese.